 LinkedIn is a component of your brand.
 But it’s only one small component.
 It’s critically important to create a multi-faceted self-promotion platform.

-You need a writer’s website to project your personal brand.
+You need a writer’s website to project your personal brand and show up on Page 1 of search results.
 And you need to be active on relevant social media.

 It’s never been easier to do this!
 So don’t procrastinate.
 Start developing your travel writing brand today.